 The above description makes one small simplification; public-key encryption is more computationally intensive than symmetric key encryption.
-For this reason instead of encrypting the entire xmlrpc request using the MoodleB's public key, MoodleA encrypts the request using symmetric key encryption, and uses MoodleB's public key to encrypt the symetric key, and sends this along with the symmetrically-encrypted request.
-A related stage is introduced at the MoodleB: decrypt the symetric key using its private key then use the symmetric key to decrypt the xmlrpc request.
+For this reason instead of encrypting the entire xmlrpc request using the MoodleB's public key, MoodleA encrypts the request using symmetric key encryption, and uses MoodleB's public key to encrypt the symmetric key, and sends this along with the symmetrically encrypted request.
+A related stage is introduced at the MoodleB: decrypt the symmetric key using its private key then use the symmetric key to decrypt the xmlrpc request.

 The Big Picture

 The below picture shows the relevant layers in an mnet message, the original xmlrpc request is in purple, wrapped up with the signature in the yellow xml envelope.
 This yellow envelope is then encrypted by a symmetric key, and wrapped up in another envelope along with the public-key-encrypted symmetric key.

 MNET uses a subset of XML-ENC, specifically it uses RC4 encryption for the encrypted data, using a randomly generated, single-use 128bit key.
 The key is then encrypted using the remote server's public RSA-v1.5, using PKCS1 encoding.
 MNET does not support anything other than the RC4/RSA encryptions.
 In the XML file that is sent, the encrypted key must appear in the file after the encrypted data, else MNET will not understand the request.